jxmx/firefly-logger/README.md

 `/index.html` - Main interface

+`/handkey.html` - Interface for hand-keying in a paper log

 `/board.html` - Display "board" for a running tally display screen

 `/cabrillo.html` - Download a Cabrillo log of all contacts